mosaicer/Muting_on_Twitter/README.md

 ===============
 __This user script enables to mute texts/links/tags/userIDs on "Twitter Web Client".__
 * __This user script also works on "Search page".__
+* __Your timeline is refreshed automatically.__
+  - you disenable/enable this feature by using command menus.
 * This user script decides a language from a language of your browser.
   - when Japanese is used, please confirm a language of your browser.
 * __You can add/delete plural letters.__